mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 ---
 title: XmlElementConverter class
+description: Provides methods for converting between XmlElement objects and their string, boolean, and child element representations.

 ---

 Provides methods for converting between XmlElement objects and their string, boolean, and child element representations.